 - How do you avoid leadership disasters in uncertain times?

-- How can Neuroscience empower you to lead during crisis?
+- How can Neuroscience empower you to lead during a crisis?

 The COVID-19 pandemic, a tumultuous political environment, and fluctuating economic realities have complicated the business and social environment.
 Many of the old rules we take for granted are no longer working.
 Business leaders are struggling with their leadership roles.